BEHV 7004 Assessment: Psychological Practice

 Coordinator Janet Conti Opens in new window

-Description This unit will provide students with the skills to psychologically assess and diagnose a range of psychological disorders in adults and in children that are presented in psychological practice.
-This unit will be complemented by 102400 Assessment: Cognitive Functions in the second semester which will focus more on cognitive assessments.
-Upon completion of this unit, students will have an understanding of a range of assessment tools, their psychometric qualities, application and utility in a psychological practice.
+Description This subject will provide students with the skills to psychologically assess and diagnose a range of psychological disorders in adults and in children that are presented in psychological practice.
+This subject will be complemented by 102400 Assessment: Cognitive Functions in the second semester which will focus more on cognitive assessments.
+Upon completion of this subject, students will have an understanding of a range of assessment tools, their psychometric qualities, application and utility in a psychological practice.
 They will also develop skills in applying and interpreting assessment tools and how those tools may aid diagnostic and therapeutic processes.

 Student Contribution Band HECS Band 1 10cp